-- a) The International Jury at World and Continental Championships will be appointed by the FAI Aerobatics Commission (CIVA) and will consist of a chairman and at least 2 members with adequate reserves, who must be members of different NACs.
+- a) The International Jury at World and Continental Championships will be appointed by the FAI Aerobatics Commission (CIVA) and will consist of a chairman, who will supervise its activities, and at least 2 members with adequate reserves, who must be members of different NACs.
 The Chief Judge shall be an advisory member of the International Jury and the Contest Director shall be adviser to it.
-The President of CIVA or one of the Vice Presidents will be chairman of the International Jury and will supervise its activities.
-Detailed duties of the International Jury are contained in Section 3. - b) At International Competitions the jury will be appointed and guided by the organisers.
-If possible, each participating aero club should be represented in the jury, and the chairman should be a member of CIVA. - 1.4.1.3.
+Only members of the CIVA Bureau, Delegates and Alternate Delegates to CIVA, and persons selected by the CIVA Bureau for this purpose, are eligible to serve as Jury chairman.
+Detailed duties of the International Jury are contained in Section 3. - 1.4.1.3.
 Three members of the International Jury must be available to hear appeals or protests submitted by competitors. - 1.4.1.4.
 Any decision taken by the International Jury by majority vote is final. - 1.4.1.5.
-The International Jury may temporarily vary any rules approved by the International Aerobatics Commission (CIVA) during a contest under the following circumstances: - a) There is an absolute majority within the International Jury, when conducting a vote to introduce a temporary variation to the regulations, and - b) There is a two-thirds majority amongst the participating teams' Chief Delegates, when conducting a vote to introduce a temporary variation to the regulations. - 1.4.1.6.
+The International Jury may temporarily vary any rules approved by the International Aerobatics Commission (CIVA) during a contest under the following circumstances: - a) There is an absolute majority within the International Jury, when conducting a vote to introduce a temporary variation to the regulations, and

+- b) There is a two-thirds majority amongst the participating teams' Chief Delegates, when conducting a vote to introduce a temporary variation to the regulations. - 1.4.1.6.
 In the event that the rules of the Sporting Code are not adhered to at a World Championship, or if the International Jury is not provided with sufficient information to perform their duties in accordance with the rules, the International Jury may stop the contest until matters are remedied. - a) If remedial action is not taken, the International Jury has the power to declare that the requirements of a World Championship have not been fulfilled in accordance with the rules.
 If this latter action is taken, the International Jury shall prepare a full report for submission to the next meeting of CIVA at which their decision shall either be endorsed or reversed.